 Trauma can be caused by a false religion.
 It can also be caused by a true religion that was taught cruelly, selectively, or ignorantly.
 The experience of being harmed under the banner of Islam therefore raises a serious question about people, institutions, and methods.
 It does not by itself settle the God-question.

-This distinction matters not as a deflection but as a genuine analytical point.
-If a person was taught about Islam primarily through punishment, shame, and the weaponisation of hell — and that formation traumatised them — the question worth asking is: was what they were taught actually Islam?
+This distinction matters as a genuine analytical point, rather than as a deflection.
+If a person was taught about Islam primarily through punishment, shame, and the weaponisation of hell (and that formation traumatised them) the question worth asking is: was what they were taught actually Islam?
 The tradition they were exposed to may have been real and powerful without being faithful.
 A corrupt mirror of something does not disprove the original.

 The Quran presents God as just, wise, near, and fully aware of human limitation.
 It condemns oppression even when committed by believers.
 It refuses to make human excess the measure of divine truth.
 The God described in the Quran is not the God of the classroom that terrorised some people into belief.
 Islam does not endorse trauma as a pedagogical tool.
-That some practitioners treated it as one is an indictment of those practitioners, not of the tradition.
+That some practitioners treated it as one is an indictment of those practitioners rather than of the tradition.

 The second distinction: experience and evidence

 The honest follow-up question is whether trauma affects a person’s ability to evaluate the God-question clearly.
-It often does — and acknowledging this is not insulting to the person who suffered.
-It is simply recognising that perception is not neutral.
+It often does, and acknowledging this is intellectual honesty about how perception works rather than insulting to the person who suffered.
 A person who associates God primarily with fear, control, and shame may find it genuinely difficult to assess arguments about God’s existence with the same objectivity they would bring to a question about, say, cosmology.

 This creates a pastoral as well as intellectual challenge.
 Before the evidence for God can land, something else may need to happen: the image of God that was given in childhood or community may need to be examined and, if it was a distortion, released.
 The God that caused the harm may not be the God the arguments are about.
-Discovering that is not a theological capitulation — it is intellectual honesty about what is actually being rejected.
+Discovering that is intellectual honesty about what is actually being rejected, rather than a theological capitulation.

 The third path

-People who have been harmed by religion often face a binary that neither option in fits them.
-The first option — return to the institution that hurt you, uncritically — is not available to many people and should not be demanded.
-The second — conclude that God does not exist because people behaved terribly in God’s name — does not follow logically, even if it follows emotionally.
+People who have been harmed by religion often face a binary that neither option fits them.
+The first option (return to the institution that hurt you, uncritically) is not available to many people and should not be demanded.
+The second (conclude that God does not exist because people behaved terribly in God’s name) does not follow logically, even if it follows emotionally.

 What Islam says about the one who was wronged

 A person who turned away from God because of what was done to them in God’s name is not the same, in the Islamic account, as a person who investigated carefully and concluded against.
 God, who knows every interior condition, is positioned to make that distinction.
-The honest engagement the site is trying to support is: bring the real question, not just the wound, into the light — and see whether what the arguments are actually pointing toward is the same thing that caused the pain.
+The honest engagement the site is trying to support is to bring the real question, rather than just the wound, into the light, and to see whether what the arguments are actually pointing toward is the same thing that caused the pain.